ValleyAudio/ValleyRackFree/README.md

 To control the sequencer from an external clock, turn the Tempo knob fully counter-clockwise and patch a clock source to the clock input.
 The clock input does not upscale a low frequency clock so you must select the appropriate PPQN (pulses per quarter note) resolution for your clock to get the correct tempo.
 4 and 8 PPQN modes can distort certain patterns.

+In Euclidean mode, the Map X, Y and Chaos controls set the sequence length for each drum channel.
+The fill controls then set the density of the sequence, of course Euclidean style.
+Each sequence runs indepently so they will drift out of sync if the length controls are changed on the fly (maybe an alternate knob layout mode could be implemented here in the future).
+So to bring them back into sync, simply reset the sequencer and they will re-syncronise.

 All controls have a CV input to control them.
 These are the silver jacks.

 ## Todo